bata26/MyVacation/README.md

 All the entities hold always enough information to find the corresponding entity and the missing values in the other db.
 The complete list of entities we used with neo4j is the following:
-• Accomodation: {AccomodationID, name: String}
+• Accommodation: {AccommodationID, name: String}
 • Activity: {activityID: string, ecc, name: String}
 • User: {userID: string, username: string ecc}
 The relationships involved are:
-● User - [:FOLLOW] -> User, which represents a user following another user ● User - [:LIKE] -> Accomodation, which represents a user liking an accomodation ● User - [:LIKE] -> Activity which represents a user liking an activity
+● User - [:FOLLOW] -> User, which represents a user following another user ● User - [:LIKE] -> Accommodation, which represents a user liking an accommodation ● User - [:LIKE] -> Activity which represents a user liking an activity

 It should be clear that they correspond almost to the same elements in the mongo database, but they keep only a